 If you’re looking for a fun YA romp in a world similar to Disney’s Caribbean, this book is definitely for you.
 Just don’t expect a strong, driving plot to keep you turning the middle pages.
 Like sailing a pirate ship out on the open waters, it’s not about the destination or the direction.
 It’s about the adventures along the way, and the tale to tell afterward.

 P.S.
-Phantom of the Stage and Illusion of Grandeur Audiobook still releasing this year.
+Illusion of Grandeur Audiobook still releasing this year.
 That’s all the news I’ve got!

 See you around,